sherlock-wings/snowflake_sandbox/README.md

     - Model constructs (as persisted tables) are kept here
     - For kimball, this means your dimensions, facts, fact aggregates, and other entities like bridge/mapping tables are kept here

-Each of these schemas will exist in each environment.
-There is one environment per database.

-## Access rights for Prototype Schema
+## Access rights within a single Environment

-While our real schema will always exist in the context of an environment, it is simplest to demonstrate what access types apply to what role in which schema if we look at the prototype schemas.
-See figure 1, below:
+The below diagram depicts the typical architecture for environments like Dev, QA, and Prod.

 ![Fig. 1: Access Types for all Functional Roles across Prototype Schema](https://github.com/sherlock-wings/snowflake_sandbox/blob/dev/RBAC/miro/functional_role_diagram.jpg)

+*Exceptions to this general architecture for specific environments such as Prod, Sandbox, etc. are detailed in further sections.

 # Project RBAC
-This project will use Role-Based Access Control(RBAC) that mostly leverages [managed schema](https://docs.snowflake.com/en/user-guide/security-access-control-configure#label-managed-access-schemas) in Snowflake.
+The above Role-access Control (RBAC) setup will be achieved with `GRANT` statements that leverage [managed schema](https://docs.snowflake.com/en/user-guide/security-access-control-configure#label-managed-access-schemas) in Snowflake.

 ## Access Roles and their Types
 Grants on these managed schema will be given to one of three types of access roles.
 These types are